kalxas/rasdaman/doc/main/11_cheatsheets.rst

     scale( covExpr, { axis1(lo:hi), axis2:crs(lo:hi), ... } )

+  Currently only nearest neighbour interpolation is supported for scaling.

 - **Reproject** allows to project a 2D coverage with geo X/Y axes by a CRS: ::

     crsTransform( covExpr, { axisX:outputCRS, axisY:outputCRS }, { interpolation } )